glebtsereteli/Debug-Views/Lookout Demo/notes/readme/readme.txt

 1. Open the "Lookout: Rooms" view.
 2. Use the provided controls to switch between demo rooms.
 3. Watch the History section update with every room you visit.

+## Audio Effects
+1. Open the "Lookout: Audio Effects" view alongside its "Demo: Audio Effects" counterpart.
+2. Use the provided controls to randomize play a test sound and randomize the effects on the main bus.
+3. Watch the interface update with the changed parameters.
+4. Use the interface to change effect parameters.